rhiannasfiberarts/rhiannasfiberarts.github.io/_posts/26-04-06-Nandine-Experiments.md

 #  - assets/images/IMG_1866.jpeg
 ---

-My latest project has been an undertaking filled with a lot of learning and very little in terms of satisfying results.
-I am investigating the potential of various invasive species in my area as dye stuff, and my first target was Nandina domestica, also know as heavenly bamboo.
+I am currently investigating the potential of various invasive species in my area as dye stuff, and my first target was Nandina domestica, also know as heavenly bamboo.
 A precursory search with the key words “Nandina” and “Dye” will yield a few illusive and questionably reliable claims that the stems can yield a blueish-brown color.
 I received no such results when I attempted it, but I did notice a bright yellow present just beneath the bark.

 Upon further research into the source of this color, I learned it was the compound berberine.
 Berberine is an alkaloid that has historically been used as a pigment with a golden-yellow hue, and can be extracted using an alcohol extraction.
 As my previous attempts had just been the usually low temperature stewing in water usually done in natural dyeing, I thought an Alcohol extraction sounded quite promising!